HackYourFuture/JavaScript3/Week1/MAKEME.md

 1. Create this application in the `week1` folder of your `hyf-javascript1` repo.
 Your application should at minimum consist of the files `index.html`, `style.css` and `app.js`.
 2. Your `index.html` file should load the `style.css` and `app.js` files, using the appropriate HTML tags.
 3. The `body` of your `index.html` should contain a single `div` element like this: `<div id="root"></div>`.
-4. All other HTML elements should be generated programmatically by your `app.js` file and ultimately be hanging of the root `div` element.
+4. All other HTML elements should be generated programmatically by your `app.js` file and ultimately be hanging off the root `div` element.
 5. Implement the repository selection list by means of an HTML [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element.

 You will need to use XMLHttpRequests against the GitHub API to get the relevant information.
 The GitHub API documentation is very extensive.
 An overview is given [here](https://developer.github.com/v3/) but we will point you to the relevant sections in the documentation needed for this assignment.